anandmindfire/MonoDog/apps/dashboard/src/theme/COMPONENT_UPDATES.md

 ---

-This migration represents a significant improvement in maintainability and consistency across the entire Monovisor dashboard application.
+This migration represents a significant improvement in maintainability and consistency across the entire monodog dashboard application.